apache/logging-log4cxx/src/site/markdown/dependencies.md

 ## log4j+Java

-Log4j and Java are needed to run tests to ensure that log4cxx has binary compatability with log4j.
-Note that the correct binary for log4j will be downloaded and used automatically.
+log4j and Java are needed to run some tests to ensure that log4cxx has binary compatability with log4j.
+Note that the correct binary for log4j will be downloaded and used automatically if CMAKE is used to build the project, otherwise one needs to get that manually.
+Java needs to be installed on the system already in all cases, but with CMAKE again, if it's not, the corresponding tests are skipped entirely automatically.
-As such, you only need to have Java installed on your system.

 # Licenses(direct dependencies only)